SH.10 - Student Records

 A directory is developed each term listing student name, city, and state, to comply with the Oklahoma Records Act.
 The College receives inquiries for Directory Information from a variety of sources, including educational partners, new media, and prospective employers.

 A student may request the College not to release directory information.
-The request must be in writing, signed by the student, and submitted to the Enrollment Services Office prior to the end of the fourth week of a term or the end of the second week of a summer term.
-Students registering after this deadline may sign an information withholding request at the time of enrollment.
+The request to withhold information can be found on the MyTCC, My Account page and must be completed prior to the end of the fourth week of a fall or spring term or the end of the second week of a summer term.
+Students registering after this deadline may complete an information withholding request at the time of enrollment.

 SH.10.D – Protected Health Information (PHI)